skijit/notes/programming/web/react/react-typescript-bonanza.md

 }
 ```

-- So even though you can define a functional component like so, you won't get the benefit of any of it's properties.
+- So even though you can define a functional component like so, you won't get the benefit of any of it's other properties.

 ```(typescript)
 const App: React.FunctionComponent<{ message: string }> = ({ message }) => (